mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 	this.fitnessePort = fitnessePort;
 }
 ```

 ## اطلاعات بیش از اندازه

-Don’t put interesting historical discussions or irrelevant descriptions of details into your
-comments.
-The comment below was extracted from a module designed to test that a func-
-tion could encode and decode base64.
-Other than the RFC number, someone reading this
-code has no need for the arcane information contained in the comment.
+Don’t put interesting historical discussions or irrelevant descriptions of details into your comments.
+The comment below was extracted from a module designed to test that a function could encode and decode base64.
+Other than the RFC number, someone reading this code has no need for the arcane information contained in the comment.

 ```java
 /*
 	RFC 2045 - Multipurpose Internet Mail Extensions (MIME)